Generations in Cotton for 500 years

 In 1604 another Christopher married Elizabeth Nutter the niece of famous Lancashire Pendle Witch Alice Nutter who was hanged at Lancaster Castle.

-In the early years as the local farmer in order to supplement their income, started to sell raw cotton to the local handloom weavers – the weavers would take the yarn home to spin and weave into a piece of calico cloth which they would carry over their shoulder on the way back to the farm.
+In the early years as the local farmer in order to supplement their income, started to sell raw cotton to the local handloom weavers – the weavers would take the raw cotton home to spin and weave into a piece of calico cloth which they would carry over their shoulder on the way back to the farm.

 The handloom weavers in 1700 would live in a single room cottage where they would eat, work and sleep.
 The wife would usually spin and the husband would weave – conditions were sparse and it was quite normal for the family to sleep six in a bed – jambons and oatcakes would hang from the ceiling and the room would be heated by a coal fired hearth.
 Although the handloom weavers appeared to live under Spartan conditions, they were in fact quite affluent and earned £1 a week.